Drunk Driver Accident Lawsuit Loans

 Drunk driving and personal injury

 If you’re involved in an accident, finding out if the other party is intoxicated can help your case.
-Having the police cite the other driver is important.
-This can help in negotiations and in court if your case goes to trial.
+Having the police cite the other driver is important, as this can help in negotiations and in court if your case goes to trial.

-When you approach a driver, try to smell for alcohol.
-If a driver is chewing gum, using breath spray, or mints, they may be trying to obscure the fact that they are intoxicated.
-Mention anything suspicious to police on-scene.
+When you approach the other driver, check for the smell of alcohol.
+If the driver is chewing gum, using breath spray, or eating mints, they may be trying to obscure the fact that they are intoxicated.
+Mention anything suspicious to the police on the scene.

 Our Satisfied Customers